-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all livestock.

 Non-specified variable input subsidies to all products.

 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.